-Finland has a population of 5.167 million (estimate July 2000) and an average population density of 17 per $\text{km}^2$ of land Historical population data is shown in Table 1.
+Finland has a population of 5.2 million and an average population density of 17 per km2 of land.
+Historical population data is shown in Table 1.
 The predicted annual population growth rate between the years 1998 and 2010 is 0.21 %.
 More than two thirds of the population reside in the southern third of the country.

-In Finland the total primary energy consumption per capita was about 60 % higher than the European Union average (according to 1996 statistics) and about 35 % higher than the OECD average.
+In Finland the total primary energy consumption1 per capita was about 65% higher than the European Union average (according to 2001 statistics) and about 39% higher than the OECD average.
 This is mainly due to the weather, which demands space heating for most of the time, and the structure of the industry, which is energy intensive processing industry (wood, especially paper, heavy metal and chemical).
 A third factor is relatively high transportation requirements per capita caused by the low population density.